 Also, you can check all GPIO pin states with the command below.
-You need to run it in the directory that has software installed (usually "wittypi").

 pi@raspberrypi:~/wittypi \$ gpio readall

 The good GPIO states are shown below (please mind those highlighted in green).
 If you see something different, then it might be the culprit that causes the problem.